1. Home

 What is retainer pricing?

-Retainer pricing is a business model where clients pay a fixed, recurring fee in advance for access to your agency’s services over an agreed-upon period—typically monthly.
+Retainer pricing means clients pay a fixed, recurring monthly fee in advance.
+This provides ongoing access to your agency’s services throughout the agreement period.
 Unlike project-based pricing, where payment is tied to deliverables, retainer pricing creates a consistent revenue stream in exchange for ongoing value.

 Understanding Retainer Pricing

-Think of it as a subscription to your agency’s expertise rather than a one-time purchase.
+Clients subscribe to your agency's expertise rather than make one-time purchases.

 Examples of marketing agency retainers